 At Dyer Island Conservation Trust (DICT), Marine Biologist Alison Towner (34) works with the Marine Big 5 – sharks, penguins, whales, seals and dolphins raising awareness worldwide of their plight.
 Alison is recognised globally as one of the leading experts in marine conservation.
 Graduating from Bangor University in Wales in 2006, Alison joined the Dyer Island Trust 13 years ago which is close to the southern tip of Africa.
 Whenever a marine animal is in need in this area, at sea or on land, DICT is called in.

-Surrey Born Debbie Morris (59) went out to South Africa with her husband when they retired in 2018 to volunteer at the Riverside Wildlife Rehabilitation centre which specialises in the scientific rehabilitation of SA’s 5 primate and other wildlife species back into their natural native habitats.
-The couple now have a 3 year visa and are back at Riverside looking after the centre’s many orphaned baboons and vervet monkeys who need constant care.
+Surrey Born Debbie Morris (59) went out to South Africa with her husband when they retired in 2018 to volunteer at the Riverside Wildlife Rehabilitation Centre which specialises in the scientific rehabilitation of SA’s 5 primate and other wildlife species back into their natural native habitats.
+The couple now have a 3-year visa and are back at Riverside looking after the centre’s many orphaned baboons and vervet monkeys who need constant care.

 Harriet Nimmo (56) from Croydon and her husband Mike Kendrick have travelled the world, but it was always Africa that touched their hearts.
-In 2011 they finally made the move, packing up their successful UK careers and moving to South Africa where they’ve now built a house in the bush and have giraffe, warthogs, porcupines and mongooses drinking out of their bird bath.
+In 2011 they finally made the move, packing up their successful UK careers and moving to South Africa where they’ve now built a house in the bush and have giraffes, warthogs, porcupines and mongooses drinking out of their bird bath.
 Harriet works with Elephants Alive whose mission is to ensure the survival of elephants and their habitats promoting harmonious coexistence between elephants and people.

 Jenna Hensman (36) was born in Dublin but grew up in Kent.
-While at university, she met Zimbabwean born Sean Hensman and moved to South Africa in 2011 to join him.
+While at university, she met Zimbabwean-born Sean Hensman and moved to South Africa in 2011 to join him.
 The couple now work for the wildlife research centre set up in memory of Sean’s father, the Rory Hensman Conservation and Research Unit (RHCRU), dedicated to the conservation and protection of elephants through education and research efforts.

-A successful career with racehorses came to an abrupt end for Birmingham born Anna Mussi (30), who moved to South Africa to recover from a bad car accident.
+A successful career with racehorses came to an abrupt end for Birmingham-born Anna Mussi (30), who moved to South Africa to recover from a bad car accident.
 Now she’s saving rhinos at Rhino Revolution, located in the Greater Kruger Area.
 Anna’s dream is: “To continue working in conservation, to make a difference to wildlife and educate people as to the reality of the illegal wildlife trafficking and trade.”